-Chris Nevin, co-founder and co-chair of the nonpartisan organization Grassroots Advocacy for South Philadelphia (GRASP) and committeeperson for the 39th Ward, said his positions share two primary goals: connecting voters with their local candidates and helping them make informed decisions on Election Day.
+Chris Nevin, co-founder and co-chair of the nonpartisan organization Grassroots Advocacy for South Philadelphia (GRASP) and committeeperson for the 39th Ward, says his positions share two primary goals: connecting voters with their local candidates and helping them make informed decisions on Election Day.

 GRASP aims to help South Philadelphia residents get better access to political information.
 GRASP also publicly endorses, recommends, or disapproves of political candidates.
 Elizabeth Fiedler was the first candidate to be endorsed by GRASP in the spring of 2018 when she was running in Pennsylvania’s 184th State House District.